FyveFourOh/ActiveOfficerDisplay/README.md

 discord if you have discord permissions enabled.

 To bring up the HUD simply type `/online [department]`.
-You can also type `ALL` in the department field to see every agencies stats.
-To change to another department's stats, you must retype `/online [CurrentSelectedDepartment]` to disable the HUD first.
+You can also type `ALL` in the department field to see every agencies stat.
+To change to another agencies stat, you must retype `/online [CurrentSelectedDepartment]` to disable the HUD first.

 <!--Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.-->